mchini/dev-brain-lab/content/_index.md

           </div>
         </div>
         <div style="text-align:center; font-size:1.1em; margin-bottom:1em;">
-          Welcome to the Chini lab website – we study how the brain develops.
+          Welcome to our website – we study how the brain develops.
         </div>
         <div style="font-size:75%;">
           Neurons usually “talk” by sending quick electric signals called spikes.
 If I asked you to picture your brain falling completely silent for multiple seconds,